 Economist and humorist Ben Stein set out to answer the question, 'Why won't the baby boomers save?'
 According to Stein, the average baby boomer needs to save about $400,000 to have sufficient interest income to make up the difference between Social Security and what he or she needs for retirement.

 Humorously exploring the question of how we got to this point, Stein suggested a number of possible causes for low average retirement savings.
-First, he suggested, baby boomers have ‘always had it too good.’
+First, he suggests, baby boomers have 'always had it too good.'

+Here is some data that measures average retirement savings by age using generational classifications.
 There are notable differences in retirement savings habits and outlook among baby boomers, Gen-Xers and millennials.

-The Transamerica Retirement Survey reports these observations from their survey of 4000+ workers: Baby Boomer workers (81 percent) are mostly likely to be saving for retirement through their employer’s plan and/or outside of work, followed by Generation X (77 percent) and Millennials (68 percent).
+The Transamerica Retirement Survey reports these observations from their survey of 4000+ workers: Baby Boomer workers (81 percent) are most likely to be saving for retirement through their employer’s plan and/or outside of work, followed by Generation X (77 percent) and Millennials (68 percent).
 This is as expected.
 As boomers are closest to retirement with the fewest years to “D-Day”(and a third are already in retired), we would expect them to be the most active savers.